YesLifeTechnology/minitroopers-swf/README.md

 - Copy `eternaltwin.toml.example` to `eternaltwin.toml` and adapt the variables

+- Edit `apps/client/environments` for production

 - Install dependencies: `npm install`

-- Run db migration with `npm run prisma` (additional for windows only : then manually copy content from /prisma/package.reference.json to /prisma/package.json)
+- Run db migration with `npm run prisma` (additional for windows only : then manually copy all content from /prisma/package.reference.json to /prisma/package.json)

 - Start etwin local `npm run eternaltwin:start`